 The women were at least as starkly racist as the men.
 Generally, if anything, the women went out of their way to say tough, mean-spirited things.
 It somehow involved proving themselves, yes, but they meant them, too.

 To be fair, there were two exceptions.
 Sharon, pictured in that first photo in this story, was one of them.
 She was kind and quiet.
-Over several years, I almost never heard her say anything racist, and so the few times she did I was always surprised.
+Over several years, I almost never heard her say anything racist, and so the few times she did I was surprised and unnerved.

 A few things to note: The team I was on is the team pictured at the top of this blog post.
 That team stayed wholly together for three years.
 I think Sharon left in the fourth year for a different team, and then Barb started really physically struggling with her health issues in the fifth year, my last year in the league before leaving Chicago.

 Pete and Barb were almost like family to each other and, in fact, his nephew (not in the bowling league) married her daughter (in the bowling league and also named Barb) at some point along the way.